Lifecycle & Methodology | By Duncan Haughey | Read time minutes

 - Identifying corrective actions to address risks and issues (how can we get back on track?)

 - Managing changes using the change control process (what is the impact of this change?)

 The monitoring process group ends once the project has achieved its goals and objectives, as detailed in the project contract.
 Monitoring also means that sometimes a project is stopped before completion.
-This can happen for many reasons, including changes in the business, lack of resources or higher priorities.
+Stopping a project can happen for many reasons, including changes in the business environment, lack of resources or higher priorities.

-Project closing is an important part of project management that's sometimes overlooked.
+A sometimes overlooked but important area of project management is project closing.
 Closing a project means finishing all activities across all process groups, disbanding the project team and signing off the project with the customer.

-At this point, it's important to know how well the project has performed.
-This task is done using the project closure report.
+At this point, it is essential to know how well the project has performed.
+We use the project closure report for this task.
 The report communicates how well the project has performed against its original business case, quality measures, cost, duration and tolerances.

-Rather than leave valuable project experiences locked in people's heads, it's a good idea to complete and publish a lessons learned report.
+Rather than leave valuable project experiences locked in people's heads, it is a good idea to complete and publish a lessons learned report.
 This report passes on valuable lessons that future projects can apply.

-Throughout the above processes, project control is the part of a project that keeps it on track, on-time and within budget.
-Project control begins early in the project with planning and ends late in the project with a post-implementation review.
+Throughout the above processes, project control is the part of a project that keeps it on track, on time and within budget.
+Project control begins early in the project with planning and ends late with a post-implementation review.

-Projects should be assessed for the right level of control needed.
+Project managers should assess projects for the right level of control needed.
 Too much control is time-consuming.
 Too little control is risky.

 Typical elements of project control are as follows: